 Coastline is approved by California State Approving Agency for Veterans Education – CSAAVE, to offer programs to veterans and eligible persons seeking benefits under Federal Public Laws and the California Veterans Educational Laws.
 Coastline follows the guidelines issued by the Council for Private and Post-Secondary and Vocational Education, which apply to all institutions enrolling veterans and other eligible persons for veterans benefits.

 Veterans Resource Centers

-Coastline’s Veterans Resource Centers (VRC), located at the College Center, Garden Grove Campus, and Newport Beach Campus, are community-based service centers that engage enrolled veterans, veteran-serving organizations, and community veterans who wish to support their peers.
+Coastline’s Veterans Resource Centers (VRC), located at the Student Services Center at Fountain Valley, Garden Grove Campus, and Newport Beach Campus, are community-based service centers that engage enrolled veterans, veteran-serving organizations, and community veterans who wish to support their peers.

 The VRCs provide a comfortable and positive environment where Veterans will find access to academic resources, community referrals, networking opportunities, counseling and advisement services, computer access with Wi-Fi, a place to study, and workshops of value to veterans.
 Coastline also provides the resource information available in the VRCs to students worldwide through a Virtual VRC.